gstamp/ftb-unleashed/readme.md

 #### DON'T UPDATE YOUR CLIENT TO THE LATEST VERSION.

-Instead, click on texture packs.
+Instead, click on Options followed by Texture Packs.
 Select the one that you installed.
 If you share my tastes, that will be Soartex Fanver.
 Once it's selected, click Done.

 ### Connect to the server